Police say detained Polish man to face trial in Papua

-JAKARTA, Indonesia (AP) — Police say a Polish man detained in Indonesia’s troubled Papua region on suspicion of links to separatists will be tried there instead of being deported.
+JAKARTA, Indonesia (AP) — A Polish man detained in Indonesia’s troubled Papua region on suspicion of links to separatists will be tried there instead of being deported, police said Friday.

 Jakub Fabian Skrzypski, 39, described by police as a journalist, was arrested several days ago in Wamena, the capital of the mountainous district of Jayawijaya, following the arrests of five Papuans who had a quantity of ammunition.

-Papua police spokesman Ahmad Mustofa Kamal says Friday that Skrzypski would be charged with involvement in a treasonous plot.
+Papua police spokesman Ahmad Mustofa Kamal said Skrzypski would be charged with involvement in a treasonous plot, which is punishable by up to 20 years in prison.

-Indonesia restricts foreign journalists from entering its two easternmost provinces, Papua and West Papua, where a pro-independence insurgency has simmered for decades.
+“He committed his crime here, therefore he will face the legal process here,” Kamal told The Associated Press.

 Most Read Nation & World Stories